ethereum-optimism/superchain-registry/CONTRIBUTING.md

   Nodes can load the genesis block header, and state-sync to complete the node initialization.

 ### 4. Run tests locally
-Run the following command to run our validation checks, only on the chain you added:
+Run the following command to run the registry's validation checks, for only the chain you added:

 ```
 cd validation